the Dwitw teaching collective meets once monthly from 7-9PM.

 So mamas teaching your kids the Bible -- this is for you.
 Ladies volunteering in the nursery or student ministry -- this is for you.
 College students -- this is for you.
 Gals who want to lead a study in their home -- this is for you.
 Retirees -- this is for you!
 Seasoned Bible teachers -- this is for you!
-Anyone and everyone who wants to gather with like-minded women who want to teach the bible -- THIS IS FOR YOU.
+Anyone and everyone who wants to gather with like-minded women who want to teach the Bible -- THIS IS FOR YOU.

-HOW OFTEN WILL WE MEET?
+HOW OFTEN does the collective MEET?